saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_5_intelligence_layers_v2_0.md

 > *"I found 847 records matching 'Martinez' across 3 systems.
 Unable to determine which Dr. Martinez you mean.
 Please specify: provider_id, physician_npi, or schedule_id."*

 "Users won't provide NPI numbers," Dr. Torres said.
 "They'll say 'Dr. Martinez in Cardiology' or 'the heart doctor on the fourth floor.'
 The agent needs context understanding."

+The National Provider Identifier (NPI) is a 10-digit HIPAA-mandated identifier for healthcare providers, maintained by CMS through the National Plan and Provider Enumeration System.[7]
+While essential for cross-system interoperability, clinical users rarely know these technical identifiers.

 "That's the problem," Marcus continued.
 "We have the data and speed.
 But the agent doesn't understand what users are asking.
 It can't translate 'Dr. Martinez' to the specific provider across systems or understand that 'high-risk diabetic patients' means diagnosis codes E11.*, HbA1c > 7.0, and scheduling criteria.
 It's literal, not intelligent."